Biden faces growing political threat from border upheaval

 Biden has rolled back some of Trump’s deterrent policies using executive authority while halting construction of the border wall, curbing deportations and allowing the entry of more asylum seekers.

-Administration officials on Monday urged patience and emphasized how much the Trump policies, including off legal immigration channels and regional funding, have affected what they have been able to do out of the gate.
+Administration officials on Monday urged patience and emphasized how much the Trump policies, including cutting off legal immigration channels and regional funding, have affected what they have been able to do out of the gate.
 To rebut political attacks, they plan to underscore the comprehensive nature of their border approach and are highlighting their commitment to the safety of migrant children.
 But they admit it will take time.

 “You can’t sort of like flip the switch on a dime overnight,” said one official, who was not authorized to speak on the record.
 But Biden officials were warned for months that sudden moves along the border would be risky, given that Central American economic misery has deepened with the pandemic.
+However, the new administration did not appear to prepare for the consequences of looser enforcement and is now racing to add shelter space, staff and resources to keep pace.

 While CBP continues to use a Trump-era public health order known as Title 42 to rapidly return most single adult migrants back to Mexico, the Biden administration halted the practice for teens and children.
 Since then their numbers have more than tripled to roughly 500 per day.

 The Biden administration continues to treat the crisis as a capacity shortage that can be managed by opening additional shelters, rather than one that requires a major policy shift.
-CBP is looking at adding tent sites in Yuma and Tucson, for example, to ease overcrowding in border stations in Arizona, according to one official with knowledge of the plans.
+CBP is looking at adding tent sites in Yuma and Tucson, for example, to ease overcrowding in border stations in Arizona, according to one official with knowledge of the plans who spoke on the condition of anonymity.

 That comes with its own political challenges, including potential pushback from communities that do not want undocumented immigrants in their area.